Our Team

 Teresa (Finlay) McDonald MS LSCSW

-I am Teresa (Finlay) McDonald.
-I received my BSW from Wichita State University and my MSW from Washburn University.
-I have been practicing clinical social work in many different capacities since 2001; with the last 13 years as a private practitioner.
-I believe in being genuine with my patients.
-I enjoy meeting people where they are and allowing people to be the author of their story.
-I often tell people that I give them the tools, it is up to them what they do with the tools.
+Teresa received her BSW from Wichita State University and MSW from Washburn University.
+She has practiced clinical social work in many different capacities since 2001; with the last 13 years as a private practitioner.
+Teresa believes in being genuine with her patients.
+She enjoys meeting people where they are at and allowing them to be the author of their own story.
+Teresa hopes to provide clients with the tools, it is up to them to decide what they do with the tools.

-Through 20 years of work as a mental health professional and as a mother of 3, I have found that I have a few passions.
-One of these passions is perinatal mental health.
+Through 20 years of work as a mental health professional and as a mother of 3, Teresa has found her passion in treating perinatal mental health.
 After realizing 13 years ago that there is no manual when you leave the hospital, Wichita needs more professionals to help women through their perinatal experiences.
-Another passion of mine are our first responders.
-I am thankful each and every day for the hard work of first responders to help out our community.
-I am honored to be able to serve and walk with a first responder through their journey.
+Teresa is passionate in serving first responders.
+Teresa is thankful each and every day for the hard work of first responders who help out our community.
+Teresa is honored to serve and walk with a first responder through their journey.

-When I am not either in the office or providing a taxi service for my children, you can find me outdoors in the summer and watching college basketball in the winter.
-Between my husband and I, we are a split home…this means we cheer for the Shockers and the Jayhawks!
+When Teresa is not either in the office or providing a taxi service for her children, you can find her outdoors in the summer and watching college basketball in the winter.
+Teresa and her husband are a split home…this means they cheer for the Shockers and the Jayhawks!

 Chelsea Carson MS LPC